Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 •	Firefox Internet Explorer - https://www.mozilla.org/en-US/firefox/new/

-Opening and running the code in the Jupyter Notebook
+**Opening and running the code in the Jupyter Notebook**

-•	Clone or download the 'FinalProject.ipynb' file from Github onto your local drive
+•	Clone or download the github repository 'https://github.com/Fiona-600/Machine-Learning-and-Statistics-Project' onto your local drive
-•	Open the Jupyter Notebook file in your browser using CMDER
+•	Open the Jupyter Notebook files in your browser using CMDER
 •	Use 'Restart and Run All' in the 'Kernel' tab in Jupyter Notebook to re-run the entire code
 •	Hold 'Shift' + 'Enter' to run/test code in individual code cells in a Jupyter Notebook

-Libraries and Modules
+**Libraries and Modules**

 •	NumPy - ‘import numpy as np’
 •	Pandas – ‘import pandas as pd’